dhpour/x-scroll-archive/README.md

 ## Description

-It catches all recieved X's posts/tweets and stores them on `elasticsearch`.
+It captures all recieved X's posts/tweets and stores them in `elasticsearch`.

 ## How to run

-You need to run `x-browser.js` script in `tampermonkey` on Chrome or FireFox browsers.
+You need to run the `x-browser.js` script in `Tampermonkey` on Chrome or FireFox browsers.

-For server-side:
+For the server side:

 ```
 npm install